Tomyk9991/Huffman-Encoding-Rust/README.md

 ## Known problemes
 ---
-The current implementation searches linearly through the data array.
-This could be done more efficiently.

-Also there are no real self-referencing structs.
-They hold an `Identifier` property, which is just a `usize`
+There are no real self-referencing structs.
+They hold an `Identifier` property, which is just a `usize`-Index

 <img src="https://i.imgur.com/j5LI4V3.png" width="300">